diegogentilepassaro/min_wage_rent/README.md

-# Do Minimum Wages Affect Rents?
+# Do Minimum Wage Policies Have Spatial Effects on Rents?

-In this project we explore the short-run effect of minimum wage policies on the housing market across metropolitan areas.
+In this project we explore the effect of minimum wage policies on the housing market within metropolitan areas.

 ## How to use

-- Data is stored in Brown's Google Drive [here](https://drive.google.com/drive/u/1/folders/1PRXhH-6Ny_jNGUcS7vjb0A-QzfNEt816).
+- Data is stored in a Google Drive folder [here]([https://drive.google.com/drive/u/1/folders/1PRXhH-6Ny_jNGUcS7vjb0A-QzfNEt816](https://drive.google.com/drive/folders/1OzTPlXiyifR5B1-LZo-fXBOW95awPVVJ?usp=drive_link)).

    - Make a local copy of the Google Drive folder.
-   - Create a juncture link to the datastore in the root of the repo.
+   - If appropriate, create a juncture link to the datastore in the root of the repo.
 In windows, run `mklink /J "<Root of repo>/drive/" "<Local Google Drive folder>"` from the command line.
    - A python 2 compiler is required to run the code in this repo.
 We recommend to install [Anaconda](https://www.anaconda.com/products/individual) and create a python2 environment.

 ## Repository structure